TimescaleDB Deployment Script β Admin Guide

 - Technology: Redis Streams (

-, consumer groups). - Ownership: centrally operated alongside the tx-server; the tx-server reads/writes the queue.
+XADD, consumer groups). - Ownership: centrally operated alongside the tx-server; the tx-server reads/writes the queue.

 Two common topologies: